 * You may need Adobe Reader to view PDF.

 Avro Heritage Museum

-Roadworks in Woodford
+Roadworks in and around Woodford

 A6 to Manchester Airport Relief Road (A6MARR) – Update

 Narrow lanes have been installed from the Woodford – Poynton boundary, just prior to Walnut Tree Farm, to just beyond the Bramhall Oil Terminal access road on Chester Road.
 These will remain in place until autumn 2017 and facilitate the tie-in works for the new junction.

 Residential access will be maintained throughout but residents are requested not to park outside their property as the road space will be tight.